slsa-framework/slsa/docs/spec/draft/attested-build-env-levels.md

 -   Build Image Producer:
     -   Build images MUST be created via a SLSA [Build L3] or higher build process.
-    -   **[TODO: revise]** MUST add support in the build image to:
-        -   Automatically check build image components against their reference values during build environment startup.
-        In VM-based images, this can be achieved by enabling a [trusted boot] process.
-In container-based build images, a dedicated program MUST be used to perform these checks.[^1]
-        -   Automatically generate and distribute a signed attestation that the initial state of a given build environment instance has been verified against the corresponding build image, incl. its SLSA Provenance (e.g., using [SCAI] or a [VSA]).
-    -   MUST automatically generate and distribute signed reference values for the following build image components: bootloader or equivalent, guest kernel, build agent, build executor, and root filesystem.
+    -   MUST automatically generate and distribute signed reference values for the following build image components: bootloader or equivalent, guest kernel, build agent, build executor, and root filesystem (e.g., via the image's SLSA Provenance, or [SCAI]).
     Additional build image components whose initial state is to be checked MAY be also measured.
+    -   The running build environment MUST be capable of:
+        -   Upon completion of the boot process: Automatically interfacing with the host interface to obtain a signed quote for the environment's initial state.
+        -   Upon build dispatch: Automatically generating and distributing a signed attestation that binds its boot process quote to the assigned build ID (e.g., using [SCAI]).

--   **[TODO: revise]** Build Platform Requirements:
+-   Build Platform Requirements:
     -   MUST meet SLSA [Build L3] requirements.
+    -   Prior to dispatching a tenant's build to an instantiated environment, its boot process quote MUST be automatically verified.
+A signed attestation to the result of the verification MUST be generated and distributed (e.g., via a [VSA]).

+-   Compute Platform Requirements:
+    -   The host interface MUST be capable of generating signed quotes for the build environment's system state.
+    In a VM-based environment, this MUST be achieved by enabling a feature like [vTPM], or equivalent, in the hypervisor.
+    For container-based environments, the container orchestrator MAY need modifications to produce these attestations.
+    -   The host interface MUST validate the measurements of the build image components against their references values during the build environment's boot process.
+    In a VM-based environment, this MUST be achieved by enabling a process like [Secure Boot], or equivalent, in the hypervisor.
+    For container-based environments, the container orchestrator MAY need modifications to perform these checks.[^1]
-    -   Prior to deployment of a new build environment, the SLSA Provenance for the selected build image MUST be automatically verified.
+    -   Prior to instantiating a new build environment, the host interface MUST automatically verify the SLSA Provenance for the selected build image.
 A signed attestation to the verification of the build image's SLSA Provenance MUST be automatically generated and distributed (e.g., via a [VSA]).
-    -   Prior to dispatching a tenant's build to a deployed environment, its initial state attestation MUST be automatically verified.
-A signed attestation binding the tenant's build ID to the verified initial state of the selected build environment MUST be generated and distributed.

 <dt>Benefits<dd>